DinhHuyGia/RagProject/README.md

 small run, set `RAGAS_EVALUATION_LIMIT` for the baseline or pass `--limit 1` / `--question-id ecosystem-cloud-cross-document` to the comparison runner.
 `RAGAS_EVALUATOR_MODEL` overrides the judge deployment.

-**TODO:** Record the evaluation date, code revision, dataset revision, and actual chat/embedding/judge deployments when rerunning; the saved reports do not record that provenance.
-Configured defaults cannot establish which models produced them.

 ## Tech stack